 It is not known whether tofacitinib can cause birth defects.
-Animal studies showed an increase in birth defects when doses used were much higher than the doses used in humans.
-There are 29 reports of women exposed to tofacitinib mostly during early pregnancy.
+Animal studies showed an increase in birth defects with the use of doses much higher than those used in humans.
+There are 46 reports of women exposed to tofacitinib mostly during early pregnancy.
 No increase in pregnancy loss or birth defects was seen.
-At this point we cannot be sure what, if any, risk there is with tofacitinib use in pregnancy.
+At this point we cannot be sure what, if any, risk there is with the use of tofacitinib in pregnancy.

 Can I take tofacitinib while breastfeeding?

 Tofacitinib has not been studied for use during breastfeeding.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+Be sure to talk to your health care provider about all your breastfeeding questions.

 What if the father of the baby takes tofacitinib?

 There are no studies looking at possible risks to a pregnancy when the father takes tofacitinib.
+There are 44 four reports of fathers exposed to tofacitinib.
+No increase in pregnancy loss or birth defects was seen.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 - Merren A, Chen Y, Frazier D, Geier J. 2015.
 Pregnancy Outcomes in the tofacitinib RA study database through April 2014.
 Abstract doi 10.1136/annrheumdis-2015-eular.3547.